-Once you have filed a formal complaint, NEH will review the complaint and decide whether or not the case should be dismissed for a procedural reason (for example, your claim was filed too late).
+Once you have filed a formal complaint, the agency will review the complaint and decide whether or not the case should be dismissed for a procedural reason (for example, your claim was filed too late).

-If NEH doesn't dismiss the complaint, it will conduct an investigation through the National Equal Employment Opportunity Investigative Services Office.
-NEH has 180 days from the day you filed your complaint to finish the investigation.
+If the agency doesn't dismiss the complaint, it will conduct an investigation.
+The agency has 180 days from the day you filed your complaint to finish the investigation.

-When the investigation is finished, NEH will issue a notice giving you two choices: either request a hearing before an EEOC Administrative Judge or ask the agency to issue a decision as to whether the discrimination occurred.
+When the investigation is finished, the agency will issue a notice giving you two choices: either request a hearing before an EEOC Administrative Judge or ask the agency to issue a decision as to whether the discrimination occurred.